pb96git/Numerical-Solutions-for-Partial-Differential-Equations/README.md

 # Numerical-Solutions-for-Partial-Differential-Equations

-This repository contains code developed as part of the PhD course Numerical Solutions for Partial Differential Equations at the University of South-Eastern Norway(USN).
+This repository contains codes and documentation developed as part of the PhD course Numerical Solutions for Partial Differential Equations at the University of South-Eastern Norway(USN).
 As a course material book, we are using Finite Difference Computing with PDEs: A Modern Software Approach by Hans Petter Langtangen and Svein Linge and
 Riemann solvers and numerical methods for fluid dynamics: a practical introduction by Toro, E. F.